lepture/authlib/docs/client/requests.rst

 And also, Authlib supports non Standard OAuth 2.0 providers via Compliance Fix.

-Read the common guide of :ref:`oauth_2_session` to understand the whole OAuth 2.0 flow.
+Follow the common guide of :ref:`oauth_2_session` to find out how to use requests integration of OAuth 2.0 flow.

 Using ``client_secret_jwt`` in Requests